 ICS takes financial information e.g. credit card etc at the time of payment but does not store these details.

 Meta data about visitors to our websites is collected anonymously tracking web usage, browser information and cookie data to better understand our clients needs.

 How do we use personal information?

-We use contact information to email, telephone, post to people who have been ICS members or attended our events.
+We use contact information to email, telephone, post to people who have been ICS members, attended our events or submitted a research paper.
 Our primary aims are the charitable mission of the ICS and the fulfilment of business obligations to our customers, clients and partners.